hasundue/denopendabot/README.md

 ### GitHub Action

-You need a private access token with the `workflow` scope to update workflow definitions (`./github/workflows/*.yml`).
+You need a GitHub access token authorized to run workflows.
+In most cases, `secrets.GITHUB_TOKEN` should work fine.

+If you want to update workflow files (`./github/workflows/*.yml`), you also need a private access token with the `workflow` scope.
 In the examples below, we assume the token is added in repository secrets as `GH_TOKEN`.

 #### Predefined workflow (recommended)